Methuen, Massachusetts: Transportation

 Methuen is served by the Merrimack Valley Regional Transit Authority's bus service.
 Daily intercity bus service to Worcester and New York City is provided by OurBus from the Methuen Park and Ride.
-The nearest rail station is in South Lawrence, which is part of the Haverhill/Reading Line of the MBTA Commuter Rail, providing service into Boston's North Station.
+The nearest rail stations are in South Lawrence and Haverhill, which are both part of the Haverhill/Reading Line of the MBTA Commuter Rail, providing service into Boston's North Station.
 Small plane service can be found at Lawrence Municipal Airport and the Merrimack Valley Seaplane Base, with the nearest national service being at Manchester-Boston Regional Airport, and the nearest international service being at Logan International Airport.